pippinbarr/cart253-2018/modules/core-why-and-how/core-why-and-how.md

 - There's so much information about programming on the internet
 - Try to resist diving all the way in before you quite know what you're doing
-- For this course you hopefully won't __need__ other resources, even though they can of course be helpful
+- For this course you hopefully shouldn't __need__ other resources, even though they can of course be helpful
 - Most especially __please resist taking code from online and using it in your own projects__
-- Naturally people do this in the real world, but when we're learning it tends to cause more trouble than its worth
+- Naturally people do this in the real world, but when we're learning it tends to cause far more trouble than it's worth

 ---

-## Why?
+## So... why?

 - Because knowing how to program is probably one of the single most important skills you can have today
 - Because making art and interactive experiences and websites and videogames is incredibly fun and rewarding

 ---

-## How?
+## And... how?

 - Follow the course
 - Practice